mert-byrktr/CIBMTR-2025-COMPETITION/README.md

 **K-Fold & Stratified K-Fold**:

-We predominantly use K-Fold cross-validation with 5 or 10 folds.

-In experiments where maintaining the distribution of the key categorical variable is crucial (e.g., race group or the combination of race and the event indicator), we apply StratifiedKFold.
+In experiments where maintaining the distribution of the key categorical variable is crucial (e.g., race group or the combination of race and the event indicator), I applied StratifiedKFold.
 This ensures that each fold retains a similar distribution of the target or stratification variable, which is especially important for equitable performance across diverse patient groups.

 **Stratification Variables**:

-When using stratified CV, we commonly stratify by the race group, or by a composite stratification (e.g., a combination of race and the event indicator), so that the folds reliably represent the diversity in the population.
+When using stratified CV, I commonly stratify by the race group, or by a composite stratification (e.g., a combination of race and the event indicator), so that the folds reliably represent the diversity in the population.

 ## Ensembling Technique
 The ensembling is performed in two phases: